fkarb/sqlalchemy-monetdb/README.rst

 MonetDB dialect for SQLAlchemy
 ==============================

 This is the MonetDB dialect driver for SQLAlchemy.
+It has support for Python 2.7, 3.3+ and even PyPy.
+It supports SQLalchemy 1.0, 1.1 and 1.2.

 Installation